DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/onMessageEntered.md

 #include common-ref-eventparam

 ##### field(e.message): Message
-A message that was entered.
+The entered message.

 ---
-Use this function to handle backend:
+Use this function to transfer messages to the backend:

 ---
 ##### jQuery